 The normal pH level of ejaculation ranges between 7.2 pH and 8.0 pH.
 A low pH on semen analysis indicates lack of fructose in semen or a seminal vesicle blockage.
-The seminal fluid analysis provides valuable information while evaluating the ejaculatory disorders.
+Seminal fluid analysis provides valuable information while evaluating ejaculatory disorders.
+(6)

 Ejaculatory Disorder Evaluation

 The evaluation of ejaculatory disorder involves a detailed study of a patient’s history.
 This study is helpful for providing information if the patient had normal ejaculation before and describes whether the problem is acquired or congenital.
 During the physical examination, the testicles and genitalia are assessed to ensure all necessary organs are present along with vas deferens.
 The patient is asked to produce a sample of the semen and if there is no ejaculation a urine sample is examined to check the presence of sperms.
 Other tests include blood tests in which FSH (Follicle Stimulating Hormone) and Testosterone hormones are tested.
 Imaging with transrectal ultrasound (TRUS) defines structural abnormalities in seminal vesicles or prostate.
 (7)

 It is described as a condition when a man ejaculates a bit sooner than his partner wishes.
 It takes place nearly within a minute of vaginal penetration.
 Both physical and psychological factors can be the cause of premature ejaculation.
 Physical causes include prostate problems, usage of recreational drugs or thyroid problems.
 It is usually due to the overactive or underactive thyroid gland.
 Common psychological causes are depression, stress, relationship problems and anxiety regarding sexual performance.
 Treatments available for premature ejaculation include behavioral technique, oral medications, pelvic floor exercises, usage of condoms and proper counseling.
 (8)